APS 123 Population and Community Ecology 1

 The unit aims to introduce various key concepts central to the ecology of individuals, populations and communities.
 It provides an understanding of how patterns of births and deaths and of species interactions affect the abundance and distribution of species and ultimately biodiversity.
 It provides an insight into the applications of ecological thinking to resource management, the conservation of biodiversity and climate change.

 By the end of the unit, a candidate will be able to demonstrate a knowledge of the ecology of individuals, populations and communities.
 They will also understand how ecological theory can be applied to the management of the environment and conservation.

-DELIVERY METHOD: 16 lectures, 1 field trip, 1/2 day computer session, 1 practical
+DELIVERY METHOD: Lectures, Practicals, 1 field trip, 1/2 day computer session

 ASSESSMENT METHOD: 2 hour, multiple-choice examination